Home Allergies A to Z Seasonal Allergy

 When molds or pollens enter the body, the immune system produces chemicals like histamines that fight against them.
 These chemicals result in various allergic reactions in the body.
 Reasons for allergies differ in different seasons.
 During springtime, pollen from many trees; during summer grasses and weeds; during autumn, pollen from small plants; during winter, indoor allergens like mold, dust mites, etc. are the major causes for allergy.
 Smoke, insect bites, the smell of flowers, etc. are some of the triggering factors of allergy.

 Ayurveda explains that snow, wind, dust, water, etc. are some of the reasons for Pratishyaya.
-These factors are extremely affected by seasonal changes and so can be connected to seasonal allergy.
+These factors are extremely affected by seasonal changes and so can be connected to seasonal allergies.

 Symptoms of Seasonal Allergy